 Pellet Hopper Capacity

 The capacity of a pellet hopper can vary widely, from 25 lbs to 120 lbs.
 The larger the hopper, the less frequently you will have to refill it.
 If you get a pellet stove with a smaller hopper, you may need to fill it up to twice a day during the colder months.

 A stove with a large hopper capacity is a better solution if you need to keep your home warm when you are away.
 If you get a pellet stove with a particularly large hopper, you will only need to fill it every other day.

 A pellet hopper can be bottom-fed or top-fed.
 Bottom-fed units have a horizontal auger.
 This type of auger doubles as a cleaning mechanism.

 Top-fed pellet stoves use a different mechanism.
 The hopper and auger of a top-fed pellet stove are located at the top of the unit, hence the name.
-To transfer pellets from the hopper to the combustion changer, a top-fed stove uses an inclined surface.
+To transfer pellets from the hopper to the burn pot, a top-fed stove uses an inclined surface.

 This design helps prevent the auger from catching fire and igniting the pellets in the hopper.
 However, because of the design, clinkers and ash can end up in the combustion chamber.
 If you don’t clean the combustion chamber with a fire poker, clinkers can impede ventilation.